Skip to main content

 NAD+ is the coenzyme every cell uses to convert food into ATP.
 Tissue levels drop with age and with chronic stress load.
 Injectable NAD+ bypasses the GI conversion limits that cap how much oral NMN and NR can actually raise tissue NAD+.
 The mechanism is supporting the NAD+/NADH ratio that drives cellular energy production and DNA repair.

 Practical use: 2-3x weekly during production, with a higher dose at the start of a long shoot stretch.
-Anecdotally, NAD+ is the peptide performers report most often as feeling a difference from.
+Anecdotally, NAD+ is the compound performers report most often as feeling a difference from.
+It is a coenzyme rather than a peptide, though it sits alongside peptide protocols.
 The 4 p.m. fade on a long shoot day becomes manageable.
 Recovery between shoot days starts to keep up with the demand.

 What This Is Not